caddyserver/forwardproxy/README.md

 [![Join the chat at https://gitter.im/forwardproxy/Lobby](https://badges.gitter.im/forwardproxy/Lobby.svg)](https://gitter.im/forwardproxy/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This plugin enables [Caddy](https://caddyserver.com) to act as a forward proxy (as opposed to reverse proxy, Caddy's standard `proxy` directive) for HTTP/2.0 and HTTP/1.1 requests (HTTP/1.0 might work, but is untested).
+This plugin enables [Caddy](https://caddyserver.com) to act as a forward proxy, with support for HTTP/2.0 and HTTP/1.1 requests.
+HTTP/2.0 will usually improve performance due to multiplexing.

+Forward proxy plugin includes common features like Access Control Lists and authentication, as well as some unique features to assist with security and privacy.
+Default configuration of forward proxy is compliant with existing HTTP standards, but some features force plugin to exhibit non-standard but non-breaking behavior to preserve privacy.

+Probing resistance—one of the signature features of this plugin—attempts to hide the fact that your webserver is also a forward proxy, helping the proxy to stay under the radar.
+Eventually, forwardproxy plugin implemented a simple *reverse* proxy (`upstream https://user:password@next-hop.com` in Caddyfile) just so users may take advantage of `probe_resistance` when they need a reverse proxy (for example, to build a chain of proxies).
+Reverse proxy implementation will stay simple, and if you need a powerful reverse proxy, look into Caddy's standard `proxy` directive.

+For a complete list of features and their usage, see Caddyfile syntax:

 ## Caddyfile Syntax (Server Configuration)